 Although there are no set rules when it comes to organising your wedding day, there are certain faux pas that happy couples should try to avoid.
 In terms of wedding day jewellery, there really is no right or wrong, and the jewellery you pick is extremely personal and should reflect both your personality and style.
 Whilst necklaces, bracelets and tiaras are easy to style and incorporate as part of your wedding day outfit, there are certain unwritten rules concerning other pieces of jewellery that can often seem a tad hazy.
+Here’s our guide on how to style a watch with your wedding dress.

 Watches are – to some people – an essential day to day accessory and something that so many of us feel lost without.
 Although on your big day you should try to relax and enjoy the momentous occasion as far as possible without clock watching, a stunning timepiece can be the perfect accompaniment to any bridal gown, so long as it’s as classy as the rest of your outfit.
 As much as you adore your new Michael Kors or Marc Jacobs fashion watch, the look is just not appropriate when compared to the rest of your wedding attire.